Amit Klein

 The information below is intended for MSc and PhD students of computer science/engineering in the Hebrew University (or to people about to enroll into one of these programs), pursuing a thesis under my supervision.
 In the following paragraphs, I will walk you through the prerequisites, my expectations from you, what you can expect from me, and how to proceed.
 Please read the entire text carefully and carry out the instructions at the bottom.

-At this point, if you haven't already, I highly recommend that you watch Prof. Guy Katz's excellent video tutorial on finding an MSc thesis advisor (in the MSc program Moodle site).
+At this point, if you haven't already, I highly recommend that you watch Prof. Guy Katz's excellent video tutorial on finding an MSc thesis advisor.
 Go on, do that.
 I'll wait right here.

 Prerequisites: